skynav/ttt/README.md

 A number of test targets are listed above for invocation from `ant`.
 The `clean-test` target is useful in order to perform a clean build then run all tests.

-In addition, the `run-valid-tests` target will use the command line (not Junit) invocation of `ttv` in order to run `ttv` on all valid test files included in the Junit testing process.
+In addition, the `run-valid-tests` target will use the command line (not Junit) invocation path in order to run `ttv` on all valid test files included in the Junit testing process.

 The following shows the output of running `ant run-valid-tests`: